If it’s November, it’s time to make the Thanksgiving bird. Here are the ingredients I used to make mine:

 Here’s what I found for the legs/feet.
 They were some sort of gardening implements in their previous life, but, just like with the juicer, I knew immediately when I saw them that they were destined to become turkey parts.

 I got the husband to help me with the next step — drilling holes into the Bundt pan where the legs would be inserted.
 (He’s much handier with power tools than I am.)
 He recommended we drill pilot holes first and then … …

 … use a paddle bit to drill out a larger hole.

-At this point, I decided the idea of green turkey feet was utterly ridiculous.
-Everyone knows aluminum turkeys should have yellow feet.
-So I unscrewed the feet from the legs and gave them a little makeover.
+At this point, I decided aluminum turkeys should have yellow feet.
+So I unscrewed the green feet from the legs and gave them a little spray paint makeover.

 I also put a coat of gel stain on the wooden legs to make them a bit darker.